Nielspace/MedicalLM/README.md

 10. Prompt:
 Produce a detailed operative note for a patient who underwent a procedure relevant to ICD10 code J45 - "Asthma".

+### Text Generation
+Apart from generating data via prompt engineering we also finetuned `"tiiuae/falcon-7b"` on PubMed dataset using QLoRA to generate additional datasets.
+This was achieved by Huggingface library.

 ### Text augmentation